“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Black coat colour:
+Black coat color:

-Chocolate or Brown coat colour:
+Chocolate or Brown coat color:

 This mutated gene is known as the “b” allele.
 Brown Great Danes hold “b” gene in their genetic material.
 When a dog is homozygous for the mutation all black pigment appears brown.

 Homozygous: Meaning the dog has two copies of the same gene.